ckeditor/ckeditor4-docs/guides/dev/contributing_code/README.md

 ## Branches

 When the environment is set up and running you can start working on your patch.
 First, create a separate branch to group your changes.
-If there is a ticket on http://dev.ckeditor.com/ use its number, otherwise [create a new ticket](#!/guide/dev_issues_tracker) yourself and use its number or just pick any meaningful name:
+If there is an issue on our [GitHub issues page](https://github.com/ckeditor/ckeditor-dev/issues) use its number, otherwise [create a new issue](#!/guide/dev_issues_tracker) yourself and use its number or just pick any meaningful name:

 	git checkout -b t/12345